 M

 icrosoft on Wednesday sent out word that microsoft will "retire" its Windows Live Messenger chat service, surfing its focus instead to similar functionality in Skype.
 The changeover could happen on March 15 and replace it with the Skype Internet telephony service it bought last year.
-Microsoft sent an email message advising Messenger users to update to Skype using their same account
+Microsoft sent an email message advising Messenger users to update to Skype using their same accountinformation in advance of the deadline.

 "You'll be able to instant message and video chat...just like before, and also discover new ways of staying in touch with Skype on your mobile and tablet," Microsoft said in the message.